Guardians vs. Orioles Player Props Betting Odds

-Player prop bet options for Cedric Mullins, Jose Ramirez and others are available when the Baltimore Orioles host the Cleveland Guardians at Oriole Park at Camden Yards on Monday at 1:05 PM ET.
+Cedric Mullins and Jose Ramirez are two of the players with prop bets on the table when the Baltimore Orioles and the Cleveland Guardians play at Oriole Park at Camden Yards on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!